 ABOUT THE PROGRAM

 Youth Cultural Cooperation program is organized within the project ”Transforming the Region One Conversation at A Time – Inspiring Youth Cultural Cooperation” supported through the second RYCO Open Call for Project Proposals, co-financed by the United Nations Peacebuilding Fund and organized in cooperation of “Creative Mentorship” from Serbia, OKC “Abrašević” from Bosnia and Herzegovina and “Rruga me Pisha” from Albania.
-This project is focused on overcoming the lack of contact, dialogue, exchange and cooperation between young cultural and media workers in Albania, Bosnia and Herzegovina and Serbia, and making a base for the future cultural network of youth who are socially and politically aware, educated and open-minded.
-In that matter, we are looking for 30 young people (20-30 years old) 10 from each – Serbia, Albania and Bosnia and Herzegovina, who are active in the field of culture, media or arts.
-Selected participants engaged in the project will have a chance to learn from each other and from mentors by working on pilot initiatives during the period of 6 months (February – July 2020.).
+This project is focused on overcoming the lack of contact, dialogue, exchange and cooperation between young cultural and media workers in Albania, Bosnia and Herzegovina, and Serbia, and making a base for the future cultural network of youth who are socially and politically aware, educated and open-minded.
+In that matter, we are looking for 30 young people (20-30 years old) 10 from each contracting party – Albania, Bosnia and Herzegovina, and Serbia, who are active in the field of culture, media, or arts.
+Selected participants will have an opportunity to learn from each other and from mentors by working on pilot initiatives during the period of 6 months (February – July 2020.).
 During this period, they will have the support of their mentors – artists and cultural professionals experienced in promoting and establishing regional cultural cooperation, reconciliation in the region or anti-war activities through culture, to cooperate within international tailor-made teams and designing pilot initiatives.
-The goal is that through this mentoring and peer exchange processes, participants become familiar with relevant past initiatives, get inspired, informed and encouraged to become more engaged in youth civic activism through culture, with the aim of overcoming prejudices and stereotypes about „the other“ in the region and to contribute to building future regional cultural network of young, socially aware and responsible professionals.
+The goal is to utilize mentoring and peer exchange processes, so the participants become familiar with relevant past initiatives, get inspired, informed and encouraged to become more engaged in youth civic activism through culture.
+The project aims to overcome prejudices and stereotypes about “the other” in the region and to contribute to building a future regional cultural network of young, socially aware, and responsible professionals.

 We encourage you to apply if you are: